curif/telegram-to-trakt/README.md

 # Telegram

 The connection with telegram is managed with the `telethon` library.
-You must to create a new application and fill the data in your `config.json` file in the `config` directory.
+You must to create a new application and fill the data in your `config.json` file in the `config` folder.

 To know how to create the application please follow the instructions in the `telethon` page: https://docs.telethon.dev/en/latest/basic/signing-in.html

-Telethon uses a `session` file (the program name it as `/config/<your user>.session`).
+Telethon uses a `session` file (the program name that file as `/config/<your user>.session`).
 To create the session file for first time you'd use the `create_session.py` program.
-Depending of the type of authentication you use the program may ask for a confirmation token that you will receive in your telegram client as a message.
+Depending of the type of authentication you use the program may ask for a confirmation token and you will receive it in your telegram client as a message.

 # Docker